• Home

 The spout is important because it makes it easy to pour into the popsicle mold.
 This is the popsicle mold we use all of the time.

-Make sure to leave about 1/4″ space at the top of the mold to drop in a thin orange slice (remove the rind!), and for the popsicle to expand.
+Make sure to leave about 1/4″ space at the top of the mold to drop in a thin orange slice (remove the rind!) and for the popsicle to expand.

-When juice and water freezes, it expands.
+When juice and water freeze, it expands.
 If the juice and ice expand over the mold, it makes the removal of the lid on the mold harder.
 Also, you don’t get a clean edge to your popsicle.

 greyhound cocktail popsicle in a glass